Edodo

 It shifts AI from a secret shortcut into a visible learning tool.

-We've been here before (calculators didn't "ruin math")
+We've been here before (spell-check didn't "ruin writing")

 If this feels like a crisis, it's because we're in the messy middle of tool adoption.